 Anastrozole in bodybuilding

-Athletes who use steroids, Anastrozole is used in order to minimize the side effects associated with elevated levels of estrogen, is often observed when taking anabolic / androgenic steroids.
+For athletes who use steroids, Anastrozole is used to minimize the side effects associated with elevated levels of estrogen, is often observed when taking anabolic/androgenic steroids.
 Compared with traditional drugs such as Nolvadex and Proviron®, Anastrozole can significantly better control of estrogen levels.

 Anastrozole mechanism of action